keptn/keptn.github.io/content/docs/0.16.x/integrations/webhooks/_index.md

 **Add subscription**

 1. Follow the same steps above to add a new webhook subscription, but configure it to listen to a Task suffix of `triggered`.
 1. Ensure that the `Automatically` option is selected as shown below.
-When this is set, the webhook service will automatically send the task `finished` event for your subscription.
+When this is set, the webhook service automatically sends the task `finished` event for your subscription.

     {{< popup_image
     link="./assets/finished-event-auto.png"